aaronparker/aaronparker.github.io/projects.md

 [Evergreen](https://stealthpuppy.com/evergreen/) is a PowerShell module that returns the latest version and download URLs for a set of common Windows applications.

+### Evergreen App Version Tracker

+[Evergreen App Version Tracker](https://stealthpuppy.com/apptracker/) is a site that uses Evergreen to track the latest version and download URLs for applications supported by Evergreen.
+The site is updated every 4 hours.

 ## VcRedist

 ![VcRedist icon](/assets/projects/vcredist.png)